-Hospitality is a trait that’s sorely lacking in today’s fictional heroines, and it’s not a theme many contemporary novels explore.
-But I can’t imagine a Montgomery novel without it!
+Hospitality is a trait that’s sorely lacking for today’s fictional heroines, and it’s not a theme many contemporary novels explore.
+But I can’t imagine a Lucy Maud Montgomery novel without it!

 Throughout her novels, you see people opening their homes and firesides, whether it’s for chummy drop-in guests, unwelcome guests, or guests attending lavish parties in the Silver Bush tradition.